Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Model Performance

 \begin{enumerate} \item Aim: ``solely \uline{for the purposes of providing the relevant services to Kaltura}'' \item Attribute: ``personal data, any communications or material of any kind that you e-mail, post, or transmit through the Site, \uline{such as questions, comments, suggestions, and other data}'' \end{enumerate}

-Observe that the model's completion is a \textit{sentence fragment}, regardless of the parameter specified.
-Many of these fragments do encompass enough of the correct answer for someone well-versed in CI-GKC to grasp the intended annotation.
+Many of these completions do encompass enough of the correct answer for someone well-versed in GKC-CI to grasp the intended annotation.
 However, we consider these incomplete responses to be incorrect even though the model's answer is a meaningful subset of the correct response.

-``Completion is wrong'' is the second most populous code within the \textit{Completion Is Wrong} category, comprising 19 out of 83 codes (23\%).
-All of these responses labeled text from within the sentence with no relation to the actual GKC-CI parameter.
+Finally, the parent code \textit{Completion Is Wrong} comprises the final 3 out of 9 codes (33\%).
+All of these responses annotated text from within the sentence with no relation to the actual GKC-CI parameter.
+For example the model incorrectly annotates the underlined part of the following sentence as an \textit{attribute}:

-Lastly, the code ``completion over-labeled” comprises seven out of the 83 codes (8\%) in this category.
-These responses appended irrelevant fragments to an otherwise accurate answer.
-In the example below, the text in bold represents the model's erroneous addition to an otherwise accurate response:

-\begin{enumerate} \item Attribute: ``\textbf{from the institution including the user's }identifier and organizational affiliation'' \end{enumerate}
+\begin{enumerate} \item Attribute: ``\uline{from the institution including the user's} identifier and organizational affiliation'' \end{enumerate}

-Notably, only 1 of these 7 responses included text completely unrelated to the model's input.
-The remaining six simply identified a broader segment of text than necessary for annotation---like what is shown in the example above.

 Our qualitative analysis offers a comprehensive view of the model's performance, detailing both its strengths and limitations.
-Slightly more than half of the purported match errors can be attributed to ``Semantic Errors'', ``Expansive Ground Truth'', and ``Partial Ground Truth.''
-These combined child codes constitute 97 examples, resulting in a $1.24$ percent \textit{increase} in the number of correct annotations overall.
-This implies that our benchmarking metrics for model accuracy serves as a conservative estimate of model performance.
-In essence, while our model displays commendable performance, there is still room for improvement to address model errors.
+We find that appreciably more than half of the purported match errors are the codes ``Semantic Equivalence,'' ``Expansive Ground Truth,'' and ``Partial Ground Truth.''
+These combined child codes constitute 27 examples, resulting in a $0.29$ percent \textit{increase} in the number of correct annotations overall.
+This implies that our benchmarking metric of 90.65\% model accuracy serves as a conservative estimate of model performance.